bayeslife/problem-stream-to-generator/README.md

 But this declaration isnt right.
 We dont want to define the function on each iteration of the promise, instead we want to use the function to resolve the promise on each iteration.

+The fundamental problem is how to define the callback within the promise so that the stream can be coupled to the generator.

 But how can we do this???

 ----